 This cinnamon streusel coffee cake is bursting with cinnamon flavor!
 The vanilla cake is super soft and moist, while the streusel topping adds a sweet crunch.
 Plus, there's a ribbon of cinnamon in the center of this breakfast cake.

-This recipe was originally published in April of 2020, but was updated on August 3, 2021 with newer content and fresh pictures.
+This recipe was originally published in April of 2020, but was updated on March 21, 2023 with newer content.

-- The streusel topping is crunchy and sweet.
+- The brown sugar streusel topping adds extra sweetness and texture.

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.